-What would a breakfast be, without a proper cup of ?
-While the traditional breakfast blends are crafted to offer a strong flavour that goes well with and will usually have a very similar flavour profile regardless of the brand, creative blends are a whole different story.
+What would a breakfast be, without a proper cup of breakfast tea?
+While the traditional breakfast blends are crafted to offer a strong flavour that goes well with milk and will usually have a very similar flavour profile regardless of the brand, creative blends are a whole different story.
 The only thing they often have in common with traditional blends is that they are usually strong enough to be served with milk.
 Singapore Breakfast is one of the most unusual breakfast tea blends out there.

 What’s in Singapore Breakfast tea?